shivamlc/ai-news-platform/config_server/Readme.md

 You can see the full list by visiting /actuator in your running application.

 # Endpoints for checking client service configs in various profiles (eg: user_profile service)
+- Whenever the endpoints below are accessed by microservice, config server pulls latest configs from config repo instead of pulling configs from local cache.
+- Microservices hit the endpoints below at the time of service startup.

 - `http://localhost:8071/user_profile/dev` - user_profiles service configs in dev profile
 Response: